BANJO (TENOR) AND MANDOLIN

 Beginner Level (no experience)

 Tim is a dancer, accordion player and Tin whistler.
 From Belfast, he is known throughout the continent for his gentle good humour.
-Tim regularly teaches set dancing around Ireland and plays a key role in the delivery of dance tuition for Belfast Trad.
-He doubles as our beginners' tin whistle tutor.
+Tim regularly teaches set dancing around Ireland and Europe and plays a key role in the delivery of dance tuition for Belfast Trad.
+He doubles as our beginners and improvers tin whistle tutor.

 Beginner and Intermediate Level